jesserdhieb1/GED-Dev/readme.md

 - find all contrat(by only admin,personnel)

+- find all contrat by assurance(by admin,personnel,assurance)

+- find all contrat by Bureau(by admin,personnel)

-- find all contrat Speciale(by admin,personnel,assurance)=>speciale pour chaque assurance
+- find all contrat by User(by admin,personnel)

 - update contrat(by only admin,personnel)